tan32217/React-Weather-Application/README.md

 ### Frontend
 - React (with TypeScript)
 - HTML5, CSS3
-- Axios for API requests
+- Fetch for API requests

 ### Backend
 - Node.js with Express